nrs-org/novelslop/content/vol_01/chap_06.typ

   But she did not realize that while she was casually respond to her new classmates, she slipped out quite a lot of information.

-  And that information would be left unnoticed by the crowd in front of Mona, except for one girl.
+  Normally, that information would be left unnoticed by the crowd in front of her.
+But today was different.

   The girl raised her voice amongst the chattering noises.

   "Narumi-san, I wonder..."

   "What was it, Nanba-san?"
-Mona replied.
+Mona replied, nonchalantly, expecting yet another question about something like Narumi Sena's shopping habits.

-  With a clear voice, Mikoto proceeded,
+  With a clear voice, Mikoto proceeded with a question that had nothing to do with Narumi Sena,

   “May I ask, Narumi-san, are you, by any chance, interested in idols?”
 ]